Score savings on car insurance with Insurify

 Drivers Can SAVE with these Discounts from Root

-The most significant car insurance discounts from Root reward good behavior behind the wheel—as long as users buy into the telematics-driven quoting model.
+Root’s most significant car insurance discounts reward good behavior behind the wheel—as long as users buy into the telematics-driven quoting model.

-Root is not too transparent about its discount offerings but does heavily advertise that drivers can save up to 52 percent on their auto insurance policy just for taking the Root test drive.
+Root is not too transparent about its discount offerings but heavily advertises that drivers can save up to 52 percent on their auto insurance policy just for taking the Root test drive.

 Insurify’s official intel is that Root has applied the following price cuts for past policyholders: Driving Habits Discount, Good Driver Discount, Defensive Driver Discount, Loyalty Discount, Homeowner Discount, Seat Belt Use Discount, Early Quote Discount, and Paid in Full Discount.

 Plus…a discount for Tesla drivers?!
 You heard that right.

 While you might not believe that Tesla owners are in the market for a good bargain, Root does over a heavily publicized discount for Tesla drivers who use Autosteer.
 Why?
 Root has bought into Tesla’s assertion that lower crash rates, thanks to self-steering cars, should translate to lower rates across the auto insurance industry.